gnulnx/anouman/README.md

         sudo pip install anouman

+**Step 3:** Setup Anouman and deploy your new project.

+*Anouman requires all projects to be installed as a non root user.*

-**Step 3:** Setup anouman and deploy your new project as a normal user.
-The first time you run anouman, with or without arguments, it will install itself and in the process create a wrapped '*anouman*' virtualenv as well as a wrapped '*example.com*' virtualenv.
-For the sake of this tutorial we will do both setup and deployment with one command.
+The first time you run Anouman it will install itself and in the process create a wrapped '*anouman*' virtualenv as well as a wrapped '*example.com*' virtualenv.

         anouman --deploy example.com.tar.gz

 Follow the intructions when this command finishes to update/source your .bash_profile.
-You should now have your web site deployed behind NGINX/gunicorn.
+You should now have your web site deployed behind nginx/gunicorn.
 However you will still need to finish the remaining steps to get your site up and running correctly.

 **STep 4:** Ensure your database settings are correct.

 Your project should now be locate in example.com/src.
-Please update the DATABASE section to point to your database.
+Please update the DATABASE section of settings.py so that it points to your database.
 If it was a MySQL or Postgres DB running on localhost then you may only need to populate the database.
 If it was MySQL or Postgres on a remotly accessible database then you likely have nothing to do.

 If you are using an sqlite database then I recommend you create example.com/DB and copy your sqlite database into this directory.
 If you are folling along with the tutorial then you would change the DATABASE NAME section in your settings.py file to  /home/anouman/example.com/DB/{name_of_your_db}

+**Step 5**  Explore Anouman Shell Commands

-**Step 5**  Assuming you update and sourced .bash_profile at the end of the deployment step you will now have a few shell commands that were appended to the end of your sites virtualenv activate script.
+Assuming you update and sourced .bash_profile at the end of the deployment step you will now have a few shell commands that were appended to the end of your sites virtualenv activate script.
 For instance to check the status of gunicorn/nginx type:

     site status